Daily Chronology of Coast Guard History

 1960- A Coast Guard R5D aircraft from Honolulu dropped a pump to the Japanese training vessel Toyama Maru, which had radioed that it was taking on water and was in danger of sinking off Palmyra Island.
 The pump controlled flooding until the arrival of CGC Bering Strait, whose crew made repairs to the Japanese vessel, using 2,500 pounds of sand and cement parachuted by a Honolulu-based SC-130B plane.

-1991- During Operation Desert Storm two HU-25A Falcon jets from Air Station Cape Cod, equipped with AIREYE technology, departed for Saudi Arabia for service with the Inter-agency oil spill assessment team.
-They were accompanied in flight by two C-130 aircraft from Air Station Clearwater carrying parts and deployment packages.
+1991- During Operation Desert Storm, two HU-25A Falcon jets from Air Station Cape Cod, equipped with AIREYE technology, departed for Saudi Arabia for service with the Inter-agency oil spill assessment team.
+They were accompanied in flight by two C-130 aircraft from Air Station Clearwater carrying spare parts and deployment packages.

 1903- An Act of Congress (31 Stat.
 L., 825, 826, 827) that created the Department of Commerce and Labor provided for the transfer of the Lighthouse Service and the Steamboat Inspection Service from the Treasury Department.
 This allowed the Secretary of Commerce and Labor to succeed to the authority vested in the Secretary of the Treasury under the existing legislation.

-1980- The 70-foot fishing vessel Donna Catalina sank 40 miles south of Nantucket Island.
-After pumps lowered to the four-man crew failed to keep up with the flooding, a Coast Guard helicopter lifted the crew to safety.
+1980-The 70-foot fishing vessel Donna Catalina sank 40 miles south of Nantucket Island.
+After pumps lowered to the four-man crew failed to keep up with the flooding, a Coast Guard helicopter lifted the fishing vessel's crew to safety.

 1926- Congress authorized the Secretary of the Treasury to "acquire a site at New London, Connecticut, without cost to United States, and construct thereon buildings for the United States Coast Guard Academy at a total cost not to exceed $1,750,000."

-1993- The Haitian passenger ferry Neptune sank, sending 1,215 Haitians to their deaths.
+1993- The Haitian passenger ferry Neptune sank with the loss of all 1,215 on board.
 Coast Guard units participated in the search and rescue operation but found no survivors.
 They then assisted in recovering the bodies of those killed.

 1842-The House of Representatives passed a resolution requesting the Committee on Commerce make an inquiry into the expenditures of the Lighthouse Establishment since 1816.
 This was to explore the possibility of cutting down on expenses, to examine the question of reorganizing the establishment and administration, and also to ascertain whether the establishment should be placed under the Topographical Bureau of the War Department.